Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• During the last 3 years, the 30 days standard deviation is 22.3%, which is greater, thus worse than the value of 17.5% from the benchmark.
+• During the last 3 years, the volatility is 22.2%, which is larger, thus worse than the value of 17.5% from the benchmark.

 DownVol:

-• Compared with SPY (12.2%) in the period of the last 3 years, the downside volatility of 14.9% is larger, thus worse.
+• Compared with the benchmark SPY (15%) in the period of the last 5 years, the downside risk of 19.2% of Visa is higher, thus worse.

 Sharpe: